 Remarkable elephant rescue operation ends in tears

 Vets from the mobile clinic of the Thai Elephant Conservation Center in Lampang came to Phitsanulok.
-With the help of construction cranes and other rescue vehicles the poor animal was dragged out of the muddy river.
+With the help of construction cranes and other rescue vehicles, the sick animal was dragged out of the muddy river.
 It was unable to stand on its feet.
-A construction crane lifted it up.
+A construction crane lifted it.
 By now this rescue operation was making headline news.
-Literally hundreds of people came to help to save this unfortunate wild male elephant.
+Hundreds of people came to help to save this unfortunate wild male elephant.
 Villagers were burning incense and praying for its survival.

-After dark footage showed the efforts to load the elephant on a truck from Makro.
+After dark, footage showed the efforts to load the elephant on a vehicle from Makro.
 It became clear that the hind legs of the elephant were paralysed.
 In the early morning of Friday, October 20, the truck with its unlucky passenger arrived at the Thai Elephant Conservation Center.
 There was at least one camera team when I arrived there that same morning.
 The elephant, now called “Phlai Chompu” was taken deep into the forest to a suitable place for treatment.
 Prospects were not good.
-Dr.Taweepoke told the press that the survival chance of this elephant was only 50% because of its age.
+Dr Taweepoke told the press that the survival chance of this elephant was only 50% because of its age.
 I decided not to add to the confusion and to continue to Lampang for my research visit.
 I would pass the Center on my way back to Chiang Mai the next day.